Cycling itinerary in the Thur Valley (60km)

 Then, the walk continues by alternating crossing villages and discovering the surrounding countryside.
 The villages are all built in a similar way: on the river bank with an imposing church in the middle.
 It is impressive to see such buildings in such small villages!
 The architecture is that of the Vosges mountain villages: nothing to do with the half-timbered houses of the Wine Route, but charming too.

 Between two villages, we walk in the pretty landscapes of the valley: fields, meadows, Vosges mountains… it is really peaceful!
-At the bottom of the valley, there is the Lake of Kruth where it is very pleasant to take a break before setting off again.
+At the end of the valley is the Lac de Kruth, where it’s nice to take a break before setting off again.

 On the way back, the itinerary goes through some roads allowing to take height and to admire the villages and the landscapes from above: there are beautiful points of view to admire!
-And if this makes you want to come to the area, the Traits Anes farm offers nice accommodations.
+And if that makes you want to come to the area, the Traits Anes farm offers some nice accommodation.

 Break at the Wesserling Park

-On the way, it is possible to stop at the Park of Wesserling.
+Along the way, you can stop off at the Parc de Wesserling.
 I really advise you to visit it, it is certainly one of the most beautiful gardens in Alsace!

-The Wesserling Park is installed on the site of a former textile factory, so you can both admire a industrial wasteland rehabilitated, visit the Textile Museum to learn more about the history of the place and of the region (the Mulhouse region in general held an important place in the textile industry) and enjoy the beauty of a walk in the park as well as a possible lunch break.
+The Parc de Wesserling is located on the site of a former textile factory, so you can admire a rehabilitated industrial wasteland, visit the Textile Museum to learn more about the history of the site and the region (the Mulhouse area in general played an important role in the textile industry), and enjoy the beauty of a walk in the park as well as a possible lunch break.

 Picnic tables are available in the park, and there is also a restaurant before the entrance.
 You can also eat a crepe or an ice cream in the park, but I don’t recommend the lunch box which is very expensive for what it is.